handlebars-lang/handlebars.js/README.markdown

 results to the dist/ folder.
 To re-run tests, run `grunt test` or `npm test`.
 You can also run our set of benchmarks with `grunt bench`.

+The `grunt dev` implements watching for tests and allows for in browser testing at `http://localhost:9999/spec/`.

 If you notice any problems, please report them to the GitHub issue tracker at [http://github.com/wycats/handlebars.js/issues](http://github.com/wycats/handlebars.js/issues).
 Feel free to contact commondream or wycats through GitHub with any other